shadowprivacy/Shadow-Android/reproducible-builds/README.md

 ## Introduction

 A reproducible build is achieved by replicating the build environment as a Docker image.
-You'll need to build the image, run a container instance of it, compile Shadow inside the container and finally compare the resulted APK to the APK that is distributed in the Google Play Store or on our website.
+You'll need to build the image, run a container instance of it, compile Shadow inside the container and finally compare the resulted APK to the APK that is distributed on our website.

 The command line parts in this guide are written for Linux but with some little modifications you can adapt them to macOS (OS X) and Windows.
 In the following sections we will use `3.15.2` as an example Shadow version.
 You'll just need to replace all occurrences of `3.15.2` with the version number you are about to verify.